Heat Pump vs. Air Conditioner: What’s Best for Your Home?

 • Air source: The heat pump absorbs heat from the outside air in heating mode and removes heat and humidity in cooling mode.

 • Ground source: The earth or groundwater (or both) function as a source of heat in the winter and as a “sink” for heat in the summer.
-Ground source heat pumps have the advantage of not being subjected to high-temperature fluctuations in the air and are more energy-efficient than air source pumps.
+Ground source heat pumps have the advantage of not being subjected to high-temperature fluctuations in the air and are more energy-efficient than air source systems.
+This system is also called a geothermal heat pump system,

 Interested in Buying or Renting a Heat Pump?